1D10T1C-STUD10S/frontsearchjs/index.md

 ### Changing the Default Message

-You can customise the message that is shown depending on the circumstance.
+You can customise the message that is shown depending on the circumstance, leave it blank to use the default value.
 In the same variable `<script>` tag:

 ```
-let bMessage = 'insert start message'
+var bMessage = 'insert start message'

-let nrMessage = 'insert no results message'
+var nrMessage = 'insert no results message'

-let fsTerm = '*' //the term to use to show all entries
+var fsTerm = '*' //the term to use to show all entries
 ```
 And you're done!
 Do leave a star on our repo so others can easily find this library!

-**WARNING: DO NOT miss out any parameters in your variables section as it may result in a `referenceError`,** use the sample below if you're confused:
+Ue the sample below if you're confused:

 ```
 <script>